rutopio/Glyphs-Plugins-and-Scripts/Script-Monospaced-to-Proportional/README.md

 - `MIN_WIDTH` / `MIN_HEIGHT` ($\min_{k}$): The minimum of width/height of each glyph.
 If the result is less than this value, it will turn to this value.
 - `MAX_WIDTH` / `MAX_HEIGHT` ($\max_{k}$): The maximum of width/height of each glyph.
 If the result is more than this value, it will turn to this value.

+You should try different value to test the best display effect.

 ## Algorithm